A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Mathematical and computational models

-\paragraph*{Coupling conditions for the pore-network model.} Each intersection of a pore body $i$ with the free-flow domain boundary yields a pore-local discrete interface $\Gamma_i$ on which we formulate coupling conditions (\Cref{fig:slip_vel_pnm}).
+Each intersection of a pore body $i$ with the free-flow domain boundary yields a pore-local discrete interface $\Gamma_i$ on which we formulate coupling conditions (Figure~\ref{fig:slip_vel_pnm}).
 We assume no-flow/no-slip condition for the free flow at the location of solid grains (no intersecting pore throat).
-This results in the following coupling conditions for the free-flow/pore-network model \begin{linenomath*}
+This results in the following coupling conditions for the free-flow/pore-network model